How Long Do Talking Stages Last Before Dating? The Honest Answer

 • They are still active on dating apps: If you notice they are still updating their profile or swiping, they are not focused on you.

-What to Do When It Is Taking Too Long
+What to Do When It’s Been Too Long

 If you have been in the talking stage too long, it is time to have an honest conversation.
 Here is how: